pFragga/dotfiles/README.md

 Personal configuration files I for my linux system ~~which is arch btw~~.

 Uses [GNU stow](https://www.gnu.org/software/stow) to symlink files into their respective directories.
-So unless you want to copy a file separately, make sure you have it installed on your system.
+So unless you want to copy a file separately, make sure you have **stow** installed on your system.

 ## Usage